 Place the controller in the desired installation location.
-Use M12 (1/2 in.) floor mounting bolts to securely fasten the controller to the mounting surface.
-See Figure 5 as an example of the location of the mounting holes in the cabinet.
+The floor must be flat and level.
+Use four M12 (1/2 in.) floor mounting bolts to securely fasten the controller to the mounting surface.
+See Figure 4 as an example of the location of the mounting holes in the cabinet.